The Ruby (space)

-A community art workshop with The Marigold Project and The Ruby coming together in commemoration of Día de los Muertos.

-The Ruby is a community space and collective of women-identifying, transfeminine, and non-binary creatives located in the Mission District of San Francisco.
+The Ruby is a work and event space in the Mission District, San Francisco, with goals of building community and supporting creative work.
+It describes itself as offering membership to nonbinary, transfeminine and woman-identified creatives.
 It was founded in 2018 by author Rachel Khong.
-In addition to providing a space for artists and writers to work, it also hosts classes, workshops, community meals, public events, volunteer opportunities, and other cultural programming for members and the public.
+In addition to providing a coworking space for artists and writers, it hosts classes, workshops, meals, public events, volunteer opportunities, and other cultural programming for members and the public.

-Features
+Programs

-The Ruby serves as a collective community project and co-working space, with the intention of a different atmosphere than co-working spaces that are tech-focused according to Khong.
+The Ruby is a collective community project and co-working space, with the intention of a different atmosphere than co-working spaces that are tech-focused according to Khong.
 Stevie Stacionis, a business owner in Oakland, described it as a "gritty, open-minded co-working space, where vulnerable conversations about race, politics, literature and motherhood take place over spritzes and noodles" after hosting a wine event at the Ruby.

 With a previous career that involved both food and the arts, Khong wanted to make "food and beverage programming a crucial element" in the Ruby.
-Every other Friday, the Ruby invites local chefs from various culinary backgrounds to prepare meals for its members, spanning cuisine styles like Vietnamese, Mexican, Indonesian, Ethiopian, Malaysian, Native American, and more.
-For happy hours every other Friday, the Ruby also hosts makers specializing in a variety of drinks, particularly women-identifying and non-binary winemakers.
+Every other Friday, the Ruby invites local chefs from various culinary backgrounds to prepare meals for its members, including cuisine styles such as Vietnamese, Mexican, Indonesian, Ethiopian, Malaysian, and Native American.
+For happy hours every other Friday, the Ruby hosts makers specializing in a variety of drinks, particularly women and non-binary winemakers.

-Other programming includes various clubs, including a book club and a writing club, as well as occasional events by members and individuals from the broader San Francisco community.
+Other programming includes clubs, including a book club and a writing club, and occasional events by members and individuals from the broader San Francisco community.
 On-site, the Ruby has a rolodex where individuals can look each other up for networking purposes.
-Online, the Ruby also provides an online rolodex for businesses owned by women-identifying and non-binary individuals.
+Online, the Ruby provides an online rolodex for businesses owned by women and non-binary people.
+In 2024 the Ruby hosted a fundraiser for the family of a local business owner.